 Generic Name: levetiracetam (LEE ve tye RA se tam)

-Levetiracetam is used to treat partial onset seizures in adults and children who are at least 4 years old.
+Spritam is used to treat partial onset seizures in adults and children who are at least 1 month old.
+The Spritam brand of Spritam is not for use in children younger than 4 years old or children who weigh less than 44 pounds.

 Some people have thoughts about suicide when first taking this medicine.
 Stay alert to changes in your mood or symptoms.
 Report any new or worsening symptoms to your doctor.